 Short for point-to-point tunneling protocol, PPTP is the oldest among the three.

 However, it’s also the least secure.
-It’s better than no VPN at all, and it does its purpose in making a remote device be part of a local network.
+It’s better than no VPN at all, and it does its purpose of making a remote device part of a local network.

 That said, if you take security seriously, or have other options, skip it.
 On the other than, it sure is better than nothing and good enough for most home users.